cnorick/curse-of-strahd-notes/Session Notes/Session 3.md

 - ...
-The specter takes the baby and seems appeased
+The specter takes the illusion of the baby and seems appeased
--
+	- She talks to the illusion as if it were [[Walter]]